google-research/google-research/cfq/README.md

-# Complex Freebase Questions (CFQ) Tools
+# Compositional Freebase Questions (CFQ) Tools

-This repository contains code for training and evaluating ML architectures on the Complex Freebase Questions (CFQ) dataset.
+This repository contains code for training and evaluating ML architectures on the Compositional Freebase Questions (CFQ) dataset.

 ## Requirements